Quantum Algorithm for Low-Energy Effective Hamiltonians and Subspace Eigenvalue Problem: Introduction

 \subsection{Main Results Overview}

-We present, to our knowledge, the first fault-tolerant quantum algorithm that directly addresses (quasi-)degenerate eigenvalue problems through the effective-Hamiltonian formalism.
-This work is also the first to provide provable guarantees and explicit error bounds in the quasi-degenerate regime.
-Our method operates at the subspace level and is capable of detecting degeneracies and producing a well-defined basis of low-energy states.
-We show how the effective Hamiltonian $H_{\mathrm{eff}}(\lambda)$ and the associated wave operator $\Omega(\lambda)$ can be realized on a quantum computer, assuming access to a block-encoding of the Hamiltonian $H$ and a $P$-controlled NOT gate (where $P$ is the projector onto the reference subspace).
-This enables us to estimate the matrix elements of the effective Hamiltonian on a quantum computer and to systematically lift reduced-space solutions $|\hat\phi_k\rangle$ to full Hilbert-space eigenstates $|\widetilde\Psi_k\rangle$.
-We further provide a modular error analysis that expresses eigenvalue accuracy and subspace fidelity entirely in terms of three tunable QSVT approximation error, matrix estimation error and root-finding tolerance.
+We develop a fault-tolerant quantum algorithmic realization of energy-dependent effective-Hamiltonian downfolding for quasi-degenerate eigenvalue problems.
+The algorithm comes with explicit complexity guarantees and rigorous error bounds, which are typically unavailable for numerical subspace methods used in quantum chemistry and condensed-matter physics.
+By operating directly at the subspace level, it can detect (quasi-)degeneracies and output a well-defined orthonormal basis of low-energy states.
+Concretely, assuming access to a block-encoding of the Hamiltonian $H$ and a $P$-controlled NOT gate (where $P\mathcal H$ is the reference subspace), we show how to realize the effective Hamiltonian $H_{\mathrm{eff}}(\lambda)$ and the associated wave operator $\Omega(\lambda)$ on a quantum computer.
+We further give an explicit construction of the $P$-controlled NOT gate when $P\mathcal H$ is spanned by a polynomial number of classically tractable states.
+With a block-encoding of $H_{\mathrm{eff}}(\lambda)$ in hand, standard quantum routines allow us to estimate its matrix elements and to lift reduced-space solutions $\{|\hat\phi_k\rangle\}$ to full-space eigenstates $\{|\widetilde\Psi_k\rangle\}$.
 Our main results are summarized by the following informal theorems.

-\begin{theorem}[Informal -- Eigenvalue estimation] Given a block-encoding of the Hamiltonian $H$ and a chosen $d$-dimensional reference subspace with projector $P$ (and its orthogonal complement projector $Q=I-P$), fix error tolerances in each subroutine to be $\mathcal{O}(\varepsilon)$, and assume the target eigenvalues $\Lambda=\{\lambda_1,\ldots,\lambda_m\}$ are separated from the spectrum of the Hamiltonian projected to the complement space $QHQ$ by at least a gap $g$.
-For the target eigenstate $|\Psi_k\rangle$ of $H$, let $\gamma=\sqrt{\langle\Psi_k|P|\Psi_k\rangle}$ denote its overlap with the reference subspace.
-Then the eigenvalue estimation algorithm returns an approximated eigenvalue $\hat\lambda_k$ with total number of queries
+\begin{theorem}[Informal -- Eigenvalue estimation] Given the block-encoding of Hamiltonian $H\in\mathcal L(\mathcal H)$ and a chosen $d$-dimensional reference subspace $P\mathcal H$ with projector $P$ (and $Q=I-P$).
+The algorithm outlined in Fig.~\ref{fig:eigenvalue-estimation} returns eigenvalue estimate $\hat\lambda_k$ with error